 Roger Rees Award Categories:

-In the event the Best Leading Actor or Actress is unable to participate in the NHSMTA, the winner of the Up and Comer Award in the same gender category will represent the Roger Rees Awards at this event.
+The judges’ decisions are final.
+In the event the Best Actor or Actress becomes unable to participate in the NHSMTA, the winner of the Up and Comer Award (in the corresponding category) will represent the Roger Rees Awards at that national competition.